Karthikeyanhimself/Content-Generators-for-Programming-Educators/README.md

-# Content Generators for Programming Educators
+# AI POWERED ASSESSMENT PLATFORM

 A toolkit for programming educators to create learning materials, assignments, and exercises efficiently.